 If you’re tired of fighting with your inner critic, know this:

-It’s common for musicians of all ages and abilities to feel anxious and//or conflicted as a result of self-doubting thoughts.
+It’s common for musicians and people in general of all ages and abilities to feel anxious and//or conflicted as a result of self-doubting thoughts.

 Many of my adult music students, career mentoring clients, and colleagues (including professional teachers and performers) struggle with insecurities.
 If this applies to you, you’re far from alone.